mvdctop/mdc-docs/docs/README.md

 * Subscription will be automatically activated after payment is completed
 * Multiple payment methods are supported

-## 4. Client settings
+## 4. Local Configuration
-* Set the scraping folder and output folder in the local client settings page
+* Set the scraping folder and output folder in the `Local Configuration` page

 ![](/images/readme2_en.png)